FredrikMeyer/rusting_rays/README.md

 ## Run in browser

 Run `npm serve`.
 This uses WebAssembly to do the ray tracing in the browser.
+Open your browser on `localhost:8080`.

 ## Todos